DrEpico/event-manager/README.md

   <br>Returns Client Reference ID if successful.

 - **`DeleteFoodBooking(clientReferenceId)`**
-  <br>Removes FoodBooking (hard delete).
+  <br>Removes FoodBooking (hard-delete).
-  <br>The service returns the booking detail by FoodBookingId as confirmation of the booking.
+  <br>The method returns a confirmation message referencing the Client Reference ID of the record that is deleted.

 > Again, I also kept the scaffolded GET methods and implemented DTO
 > - **`GetFoodBookings()`**: